scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

                     \right]
                    = \sigma^2 (M^TM)^{-1}.

 Here :math:`\sigma` is our unknown error term; it can be estimated based on the variance of the residuals about the fit.
 The off-diagonal elements of :math:`\Sigma_{\hat{\theta}}` are the correlated uncertainty between the estimates.
-In code, this is what it looks like:
+In code, the computation looks like this:

 .. code-block:: python